Foshay Tower: Conversion to W Hotel

 On September 4, 2006, it was reported that developers Ralph W. Burnet and Minneapolis-based Ryan Companies would spend as much as $90 million to convert the 32-story office tower into a 230-room W Hotel.
 All tenants with the exception of Keys Café on the first floor moved out.

 A unique finding occurred at the tower when workers were replacing the ceiling in the hotel's lobby.
 When the lobby ceiling was removed, they discovered the room's original ceiling, complete with intricate engravings and embossed with various logos.
 However, due to past renovation work and age, the ceiling had deteriorated and was badly damaged.
-It has been reported that workers are currently in the process of restoring the original ceiling at the behest of the National Register of Historic Places, a process which will take a total of four months alone.
+The original ceiling was restored at the behest of the National Register of Historic Places.

 The renovated W Minneapolis – The Foshay opened on August 13, 2008.
 The hotel retains the 30th floor observation deck and converted Wilbur Foshay's former boardroom on the 27th floor into the Prohibition Sky Bar.